-EFT is a form of therapy that addresses all aspects of the problem: mental and emotional as well as physical.
-For example, noticing a heaviness in the heart when expressing sadness, or tighness in the stomach when speaking of anxious feelings.
+Emotional Freedom Techniques (EFT) is a form of therapy that addresses all aspects of the problem: mental and emotional as well as physical.
+For example, noticing a heaviness in the heart when expressing sadness, or tightness in the stomach when speaking of anxious feelings.
 All of the above reflects the state of our nervous system.
 We tap on acupressure points on the body and focus on the emotions while talking about the problem.

 In EFT, we process negative feelings by noticing the limitations, patterns and beliefs held in our subconscious mind.
 We notice and acknowledge emotions, thoughts and beliefs including the corresponding physiological sensations.